ms-iot/iot-utilities/AthensDependencyCheck/README.md

 ##Output

 The results will be outputted to a file named `<input-filename>.csv` and a summary will be on the command line.
+The csv file is generated in the same directory that the binary is in (e.g if foo.exe is in `C:\`, foo.exe.csv will be there as well).